Casey Janssen: High school career

 Janssen was born in Orange, California, and raised in Huntington Beach, California, graduating from Fountain Valley High School in Fountain Valley, California.
 At Fountain Valley, Janssen was a three-year letter winner, and set single-season records at the school for home runs (12), RBIs (44), and triples (5).
 In his senior season, Janssen also pitched 40 innings with a 2.12 ERA and had 56 strikeouts.

 College career

 Janssen attended University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins baseball team.
 In his first season, Janssen pitched as a fourth starter and long reliever, and held a record of 2–3 with a 5.57 ERA, but excelled in relief appearances, and also went 2–9 with a home run as a pinch hitter.
 In his second season, Janssen played first base and was a starter, finishing the season with a 4.06 ERA and a strikeout-walk ratio of 2.0 before an injury prematurely ended his season.
 During his junior season, Janssen went 6–6 with a 5.88 ERA and 73 strikeouts, while also making appearances at first base and as a designated hitter.
 Janssen was the number one starter for his senior season, and went 10-4 with a 3.16 ERA.

+In 2001, he played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.